EducationalTestingService/rsmtool/doc/usage_rsmsumm.rst

 Input
 """""

-When used without any arguments, ``rsmsumm`` will compare all models in the current directory and generate a comparison report named ``model_comparison_report.html``.
+``rsmsumm`` requires a single argument to run an experiment: the path to :ref:`a configuration file <config_file_rsmsumm>`.
 You can specify which models you want to compare and the name of the report by supplying the path to :ref:`a configuration file <config_file_rsmsumm>`.
 It can also take an output directory as an optional second argument.
 If the latter is not specified, ``rsmsumm`` will use the current directory as the output directory.

 Here are all the arguments to the ``rsmsumm`` command-line script.

 .. program:: rsmsumm

-.. option:: config_file (optional)
+.. option:: config_file

     The :ref:`JSON configuration file <config_file_rsmsumm>` for this experiment.